ddl-subir-m/CodeGen/examples.md

 **English - R**

 ```
-Give me code to run a monte carlo markov chain
+Give me code to load data from a csv and build a logistic regression model

 ```